 Although it may seem like an extra effort to wash your face twice, the reality is that it will not take you more than an additional minute or two, but your skin will be truly thankful for the result.

 Since I started double cleansing I have noticed that my skin is way healthier.
 In addition, by using more skin-friendly products, I have managed to further improve my main concerns, since having the skin barrier protected my skin is able to repair itself better, and that double cleansing also helps us achieve a better result with the rest of our beauty routine.

-If you want to start double cleaning and don’t know what products to start with, I’d recommend, as first cleansers the Klairs Gentle Black Deep Cleansing Oil, available on Wishtrend, on Yesstyle, and on Amazon and The Ordinary Squalane Cleanser on DECIEM, on Amazon, on Cult Beauty and on FeelUnique.
+If you want to start double cleaning and don’t know what products to start with, I’d recommend, as first cleansers the Klairs Gentle Black Deep Cleansing Oil, available on Wishtrend, on Yesstyle, and on Amazon and The Ordinary Squalane Cleanser, which you can find on DECIEM, on Amazon, and on SkinStore.
 As second cleansers, I’d recommend this ByWishtrend Acid-Duo 2% Mild Gel Cleanser, available on Wishtrend, on Yesstyle, and on Amazon, which is perfect if you have oily or combination skin, or this other one from Cerave, which you can find on Amazon and on Feelunique and that works great on dry and normal skin.

 5. USING TOO AGGRESSIVE CLEANERS.

 As I show in the graph below, to choose the right cleanser for our skin you have to understand its pH.
 Our skin has a slightly acidic pH, so we should look for cleansers whose pH is similar to carry out an effective but respectful cleaning with the skin barrier.